 Be inspired.
 Go above and beyond…

 It’s soon to be an evening that most North Texas residents will never forget.
 The riveting effects of multiple tornados, has claimed 11 lives currently, and has left many hoping that Saturday’s unfortunate turn of events was all but a nightmare.
 In particular, the EF-4 twister that struck the I-30/George Bush turnpike and its surrounding areas on December 26, was one where its aftermath was immediately felt and moved North Texas residents into the spirit of service.
+It might be a good idea for the survivors to consider roof repair austin or something similar to work towards repairing their homes after the event.

 Ironically, in the midst of the “season of giving,” the devastation following the tornados spurred a community effort and an outpouring of love towards tornado victims who either lost a loved one, lost a home, or were temporarily displaced.